 The VAAAHS Clinical Adult Section has a long history of evaluating and treating Veterans in acute and long-term care inpatient, outpatient, and rehabilitation settings.

 The Ann Arbor VA Medical Center is located adjacent to the main Michigan Medicine Medical campus.
-The VAAAHS is a 105-bed general medical-surgical hospital, which includes an inpatient psychiatric unit, outpatient mental health clinics, substance abuse disorders treatment and extensive medical and other psychiatric outpatient and recovery services.
-The Community Living Center (CLC), specializing in short-term geriatric work, is attached to the VAAAHS.
-Community Based Outpatient Clinics (CBOCs) provide outpatient mental health services to Veterans in the VAAAHS catchment area but residing nearer to Jackson, Michigan; Flint, Michigan; and Toledo, Ohio.
+The VAAAHS is a 105-bed general medical-surgical hospital, which includes an inpatient psychiatric unit, inpatient consult-liaison psychology, outpatient mental health clinics, substance abuse disorders treatment and extensive medical and other psychiatric outpatient and recovery services.
+The Community Living Center (CLC) is attached to the VAAAHS and largely provides post-acute rehabilitation for veterans and also serves acute medical needs in the context of the COVID-19 pandemic.
+Community Based Outpatient Clinics (CBOCs) provide outpatient mental health services and Health Psychology services to Veterans in the VAAAHS catchment area but residing nearer to Jackson, Michigan; Flint, Michigan; and Toledo, Ohio.
 Mental Health facilities have been fully updated in the past few years.
-Offices for residents have modern support facilities, with full computer access to the University of Michigan information systems and library, as well as VAAAHS information systems.
+Offices for fellows have modern support facilities, with full computer access to the University of Michigan information systems and library, as well as VAAAHS information systems.

-Residents are provided with the opportunity to perform clinical supervision of predoctoral practicum students and interns.
-Additional supervision of undergraduate students who work with faculty and residents on a wide variety of research projects is also available.
-In addition, residents may also provide assistance in teaching seminars with faculty members.
-Residents also take part in an annual half-day supervision skills workshop.
+Fellows are provided with the opportunity to perform clinical supervision of predoctoral practicum students and interns.
+Additional supervision of undergraduate students who work with faculty and fellows on a wide variety of research projects is also available.
+In addition, fellows may also provide assistance in teaching seminars with faculty members.
+Fellows also may take part in an annual half-day supervision skills workshop.

-Residents develop individualized training plans comprised of experiences selected by the resident in conjunction with their primary faculty advisor.
-Clinical experiences typically account for 50% of the resident’s experience and may be a combination of experiences at either the MICHMED or VAAAHS site from those described below.
+Fellows develop individualized training plans comprised of experiences selected by the fellow in conjunction with their primary faculty mentor.
+Clinical experiences typically account for 50% of the fellow’s experience and may be a combination of experiences at either the MICHMED or VAAAHS site from those described below.
 The following figure provides an overview of the clinical experiences at the two sites:

 Michigan Medicine Clinical Rotations